Science Books for Kids

 What science topics are covered for children ages 5 to 9?

 Topics include animals, plants, weather, the human body, the solar system, and basic biology.
-Each book is designed to answer the kinds of questions young children naturally ask — why leaves change colour, how fish breathe, what makes a volcano erupt — while keeping the reading level manageable.
+Each book is designed to answer the kinds of questions young children naturally ask — why leaves change color, how fish breathe, what makes a volcano erupt — while keeping the reading level manageable.

 Can I download these science books as PDFs?